top of page

 2. Who baptized Jesus?

-The cousin of Jesus was John the Baptist.
+The second cousin of Jesus baptized him.

 Not only did John the Baptist baptize Jesus, but he also made the official announcement that Jesus was the prophesied messiah who had finally arrived.